Best Shoes After 5th Metatarsal Fracture

 Asics Gel Cumulus

 The normal shoe width is generally relatively wider for the Asics, so you don’t need to worry too much about compression on the forefoot.
-It also has a deep heel cup, which helps to stabilize the ankle when you hit the ground.
+It also has a deep heel cup, which helps to stabilise the ankle when you hit the ground.
 Overall, we’d say that it’s got mild-moderate support and cushioning, and it’s one to consider if you have a relatively stable foot.

 Fortunately, Hoka offers a normal size width, a wide, and an extra wide, so you have many options depending on your foot type.
 The cushioning is a plush type, so again, it feels like you’re walking on a cloud for day-to-day wear and casual runs.
-This is the most comfortable and likely to absorb the vibration from the ground as you run to protect your fifth metatarsal.

 Product Reviews with Flawless Physio